 A huge part of the quality assurance process here at 3 Media Web is to run a comprehensive browser check on all the latest browsers on both Mac and Windows operating systems.
-Browser testing helps ensure a great user experience, which is what our website design and development process always focuses on.
-As web developers, our goal is to deliver the same user experience on a client’s website, no matter which OS, browser or device visitors use.
+Browser testing helps ensure a great user experience, which our website design and development process always focuses on.
+As web developers, our goal is to deliver the same user experience on a client’s website, no matter which OS, browser, or device visitors use.

 Here’s how we do it.

 We have two go-to tools when it comes to browser testing: BrowserStack and QuirkTools Screenfly.
 BrowserStack covers the main OS systems, devices, and latest browsers.
 At the same time, Quirk Tools is great for checking phones and tablets to ensure a site’s responsive design elements, such as touch menus and screen scrolling, render properly, both vertically and horizontally.
 In our experience, QuirkTools is better for quick testing during the development process.
 It’s fast but doesn’t emulate a perfect device.
 BrowserStack is helpful for the final QA pass when we want to make sure a site renders perfectly on every device.
 It’s a robust tool, but it’s a little slower.

 And while these tools are helpful, we also pull out tablets and phones and test directly on devices ourselves.
 Nothing replaces the human experience.
 If a site isn’t thoroughly tested on all major browsers, operating systems, and screen resolutions, you risk providing visitors with a bad experience, which could make them leave the site and decrease your chance of turning them into customers.

 But keep in mind that as operating systems and browsers go out of date, it’s impossible to account for every possibility.
 We use a tool called Outdated Browser to ensure we’re using the most current version of every browser we test.